LaMitaOne/JoltPhysics4Delphi/README.md

     JoltPhysics.pas - The low-level header translation mapping the JoltC.dll C API to Delphi types and records.
     ModelEngine.pas - The Object-Oriented Delphi layer that manages the physics world and actors.
-    RaylibSandbox.pas - A VCL TWinControl that runs a threaded Raylib window, handling 3D rendering, camera input, and user interaction (dragging bodies with the mouse).
+    RaylibSandbox.pas - A VCL TWinControl that runs a threaded Raylib window, handling 3D rendering, camera input, and user interaction.

 🛠️ What's Missing?
 (Roadmap)